Build On-Demand Marketplace using Hyperlocal Strategy

 Marketplaces, despite being around for over 25 years now, continue to be one of the most attractive avenues for entrepreneurs.
 A wide array of industries has emerged during this period but marketplaces are far from obsoleting.
 The business models though are immensely diverse today compared to those in in late nineties when these digital businesses started to appear.
 One highly notable development is the emergence of hyperlocal marketplaces.

-These area-specific markets identify needs in a relatively small region and provide products and services that commensurate to native requirements.
+These area-specific markets address needs in a relatively smaller region and provide products and services that are commensurate to native requirements.
 Businesses identify the painpoints and strengths of a small region and customize services accordingly.
 As a result, customers get the most personalized experience.